top of page

 The thirteen works encompass anti-Protestant controversial writing, devotional literature, Lives of saints, martyrs and holy men, conversion stories and more.
 As objects, these books retain signs of how they have been owned and cared for over the 4 centuries since they were printed.

-This exhibition, in collaboration with Stonyhurst College, tells the story of Helena Wintour, who operated at the centre of a recusant network with close ties to Jesuit missionaries.
-Creating illegal vestments, she was forced to operate in secret under threat of exposure.
-Although her name was tainted by association with the most notorious attempt at terrorism of the 17th century, the Gunpowder Plot, she persisted in this dangerous, subversive work, and defiantly embroidered her name on the vestments.
+This exhibition tells the story of Helena Wintour, who operated at the centre of a recusant network with close ties to Jesuit missionaries.
+Creating illegal vestments, she was forced to work in secret under threat of exposure.
+Although her name was tainted by association with the the Gunpowder Plot, she persisted in this dangerous, subversive work, and defiantly embroidered her name on the vestments.

 In commemoration of the 50th anniversary of the canonisation of the Forty Martyrs of England and Wales, this online exhibition examines the faith stories of these remarkable men and women from the 16th and 17th centuries.
 It is illustrated with images of their relics and other manuscripts and artefacts in the care of the Jesuits in Britain Archives and Stonyhurst College.